 Perfect for my small kitchen, and my sanity!

-Seriously, it’s a total game-changer: get one and see for yourself.
+Seriously, it’s a total game-changer for small spaces: get one and see for yourself.

 I used to swear by Dawn dish soap.
 It was my last and final hold out in the “all the evil chemicals” cleaning products department.

 Then I found a Mrs. Meyer’s dish soap scent that I LOVED.
 Cue: angels singing.